retrocede/docker/examples/basic-multi-tenancy/README.md

 This example executes two different databases `project1` and `project2`.

-**Please make sure you understand how docker networking works before raising issues related to database connectivity issues.**
+**Please make sure you understand how docker networking works before raising database connectivity related issues.**

 While you can still connect to an external database, in this example the database `Host` field should be either `project1` or `project2` if you want to use the example's databases ([see composer docs](https://docs.docker.com/compose/networking/)).